thunderz99/node-cosmos/README.md

 # node-cosmos - A light weight Azure CosmosDB Client for nodejs

-node-cosmos is a client for Azure CosmosDB 's SQL API (also called documentdb formerly).
-Which is an opinionated library aimed at ease of use for CRUD and find (aka. query).
+node-cosmos is a client for Azure CosmosDB 's SQL API.
+Which is an opinionated library aimed at ease of creating REST API for CRUD and find.

 ## Background
 * Microsoft's official nodejs CosmosDB client is verbose to use